rickscode/solana-raydium-trader/README.md

 # Solana Token Sniper and Trader Bot

 This app is the open source content of a larger trading bot it can work as a stand alone trading bot it automates the process of finding, validating, and trading newly listed Solana tokens using public APIs from Raydium, DexScreener, RugCheck, and CoinGecko.
-It's designed as the backend logic for a future wallet protection and token auto-trading tool.

 ---